huntikins/alpine_demo/README.md

 ├── index.html # The main HTML file
-├── products.json # Local fallback of product data from dummyjson ├── main.ts # Main entrypoint for browser JS, registers Alpine to the window and registers other components ├── components/product.ts # Contains the Alpine Context used for adding reactivity
+├── products.json # Local fallback of product data from dummyjson ├── main.ts # Main entrypoint for browser JS, registers Alpine to the window and registers other components ├── components/product/product.ts # Contains the Alpine Context used for the product list ├── components/cart/cart.ts # Contains the Alpine Context used for adding items to a cart ├── components/modal/modal.ts # Contains the Alpine Context used for triggerng the modal with dynamic content
 ```